ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v7_security_server_installation_guide.md

 There are multiple alternatives how the security server can be deployed.
 The options are described in [Annex C Deployment Options](#annex-c-deployment-options).

-The security server runs on the following platforms:
+The security server is officially supported on the following platforms:

 * Ubuntu Server 18.04 or 20.04 Long-Term Support (LTS) operating system on a x86-64 platform.
 * Red Hat Enterprise Linux (RHEL) 7 and 8 (x86-64).